Microsoft Defender

 Personal computers

-While UVic's Defender license doesn't cover personal computers, we recommend that you use security software on them.
+We do not recommend installing Defender for Endpoint on computers not owned by UVic.
+We do encourage using security software on personal computers however.
 There are many free and affordable options.
 Wikipedia has a thorough comparison of antivirus products.
 Here are some personal recommendations from University Systems staff:

 Windows